bcortri1/Capstone_2/README.md

 First step is to navigate to *backend* and *frontend* folders run *"npm install"*
 Second step is to navigate to frontend folder type command *"npm run dev"*

-You can create an account or login via the follwing account used for testing:
+You can create an account or login via the following account used for testing:
 Username: TestUser4
 Password: 1234